Opportunity Through Education

 Each grant season, our inboxes are flooded with stories of survival, pain, hope, courage and determination.
 The messages of many single moms masquerading as mere mortals, “performing superhuman feats without a cape,” as our own Live Your Dream Awards recipient, Shirlee Draper once said.

 Each Year We Invest in Women:

-1,300Women and Families Empowered through the Live Your Dream Awards
+1,500Women and their Families Empowered through the Live Your Dream Awards

 Education holds the power to transform women’s lives, families and whole communities.

 All of the women we support through the Live Your Dream Awards provide the primary financial support for their families while working towards a college degree or gaining skills through specialized training programs.
 Most of these women are also survivors who have overcome enormous adversity in their lives.